-Bicycles are reliable and relatively affordable mode of transportation when compared with motor vehicles.
-Even the most expensive bicycle will cost a fraction of what a used car costs.
+Bicycles are a reliable and relatively affordable mode of transportation when compared with motor vehicles.
+Even the most expensive bicycle will cost a fraction of what a car costs.
 The lower price point means that the penalties are lower for those who steal bikes as opposed to those who steal cars.

 More importantly, it can be much harder to prosecute a stolen bike claim than a stolen vehicle claim, as it can be much more difficult to conclusively identify a bicycle as opposed to a registered motor vehicle.
-People often repaint bicycles or strip them down to avoid prosecution for bike thefts.
+People often repaint bicycles or strip them down to avoid prosecution for bike theft.